Vyral/gary-jacklin-recruiting/_posts/2021-10-04-how-to-take-advantage-of-the-resources-you-have.md

 &nbsp;

-Today we’re going to solve the two greatest challenges that real estate agents face: Not enough time and not enough money.
+Today we’re going to solve the two greatest challenges that real estate agents face: not enough time and not enough money.
 I live by the slogan, “There are no problems, only challenges and solutions,” so let’s look at the solution:

 **Stay in the dollar-productive activities**.
 This applies to everything in the real estate industry, but when you have more conversations with more people, it leads to more appointments, transactions, and ultimately more money.